jazenwong/wong-blog/_posts/business/2019-12-31-what-is-a-brand.markdown

 title: What is a Brand and What Does it Consist of?
 date:   2019-12-31
 categories: business
-description: A brand doesn't stem from just product or just its design.
-It consists of logical and psycho-logical reasons.
+description: A brand doesn't stem from just a company's product or its design.
+In some ways, a company's product and design can be seen as an expression of a company's "brand."
+In this post we'll explore what makes a brand, a brand.
 permalink: what-is-a-brand
 ---